bor0/gidti/manuscript/chapter3.md

 # 3. Type theory

-There are some type theories that can serve as an alternative foundation of mathematics, as opposed to standard set theory.
-One such well-known type theory is Martin-L&#246;f's intuitionistic theory of types, which is an extension of Alonzo Church's simply typed {$$}\lambda{/$$}-calculus.
+Some type theories can serve as an alternative foundation of mathematics, as opposed to standard set theory.
+One such well-known type theory is Martin-L&#246;f's intuitionistic theory of types, which is an extension of Alonzo Church's simply-typed {$$}\lambda{/$$}-calculus.
 Before we begin working with Idris, we will get familiar with these theories, upon which Idris is built as a language.

 I> ### Definition 1
 I>